MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Visual markings now replace a previously applied header or footer.

-- When an Excel file is already labeled and the label applies visual markings, a new sheet now has the label's visual marking applied.
+- When an Excel file is already labeled and the label applies visual markings, a new sheet now also has the label's visual markings applied.

 - When you use the advanced client setting to [label an Office document by using an existing custom property](client-admin-guide-customizations.md#label-an-office-document-by-using-an-existing-custom-property), automatic labeling doesn't override manual labeling.